ryan-pickert/sequ/README.md

 <img src="pic/screen2.png">

 **Features**
-* Generate random squences using a set scale
+* Generate random sequences using a set scale
 * Generate a new sequence every cycle
 * Activate/deactivate steps to your liking
 * Up to four tracks playing simultaneously